mattbourke/Vultronix-Encrypted-Social-Network/README.md

   * Vultronix doesn't even have access to public keys, this will help the user remain more quantum resistant.
   * Vultronix hosts all files and does not use a CDN, this is to protect the user's privacy.
   * All images a user uploads are encrypted client side before upload.
   * All Javascript is served directly from our servers and signed.
 Going forward a hash of each JS release will be published here and on https://twitter.com/TheVultronix , we'll also sign the hash with our PGP key.
+Note: following our twitter account may reduce your privacy.

 # The application runs on the following stack.
   * TOR